moledoc/moledoc/Go/README.md

 ## Errors

-In GoLang errors are expressed with `error` values.
+In Go errors are expressed with `error` values.
 The `error` type is a built-in interface similar to `fmt.Stringer`.

 ```go